freeCodeCamp/freeCodeCamp/guide/english/agile/acceptance-testing/index.md

 ## Acceptance Testing

-Acceptance testing, a testing technique performed to determine whether or not the software system has met the requirement specifications.
+Acceptance testing is a testing technique performed to determine whether or not the software system has met the requirement specifications.
 The main purpose of this test is to evaluate the system's compliance with the business requirements and verify if it is has met the required criteria for delivery to end users.

 In software development, user acceptance testing (UAT) - also called beta testing, application testing, and end user testing - is a phase of software development in which the software is tested in the "real world" by the intended audience.In engineering and its various subdisciplines acceptance testing is a test conducted to determine if the requirements of a specification or contract are met.